Mayank-goyal2424/Deep_learning/README.md

 # Deep_learning
-In this repositery you can learn implementation of all deep learning module
+In this repositery you can learn implementation of all deep learning module in a very easy way or step by step.